chriswongwk/citrixahv/w10goldimage/w10goldimage.rst

 Click **OK**.

+It is common to disable automatic OS and application updates in a gold image, particularly when it will be used for :ref:`glossary-non-persistent-desktops`.
+Having hundreds of VMs downloading and applying updates only to be automatically restored to a previous state can be a significant waste of resources.

 Installing Virtual Delivery Agent
 +++++++++++++++++++++++++++++++++

+The Virtual Delivery Agent (VDA) is a collection of drivers and services installed on each physical or virtual machine available for user connection.
+The VDA allows the machine to register with the Delivery Controller, allowing the Delivery Controller to assign those resources to users.
+The VDA is also responsible for establishing the :ref:`glossary-hdx` connection between the machine and the user device, verifying licensing, and applying Citrix Policy.

 In **Prism > VM > Table**, select the **W10-Gold** VM and click **Update**.